Automattic/wp-calypso/client/blocks/post-time/README.md

 Post Time
 =========

-`<PostTime />` is a React component for rendering the published or modified date of a post in human-readable terms.
+`<PostTime />` is a simple React component for rendering the published or modified date of a post in human-readable terms.

 This component may render a relative or absolute date format: